 Summer, of course, wouldn’t be summer without a few beach parties and boat parties.
 Danka has some plans in store on this front.
 However, I cannot share anything as of yet as it’s still in the early stages.
 What I can tell you though is that there are massive plans in place.
 You should definitely keep an eye out for the official announcement of the events; you’re not going to want to miss these.

 It’s safe to say that the future of the reggae scene is in good hands with Jah Ruulz.
 Danka has shown that love and respect can be very effective drivers towards success.
 So, if you’re looking for an oasis in the sea of bustling restaurants and bars around St Julian’s, you know where you need to be.

-Underground Sound will also be hosting an event in Jah Ruulz on 29th March dedicated to West-Coast hip-hop.
-Showcasing some of the best g-funk and freestyle, the event will feature some of the biggest DJs on the island as well as a competition for up-and-coming freestylers.
-Check out more about the event on the G-Funk and Cypher Showcase Facebook event.
+Underground Sound also hosted an event in Jah Ruulz on 29th March dedicated to West-Coast hip-hop.
+Showcasing some of the best g-funk and freestyle, the event featured some of the biggest DJs on the island as well as a competition for up-and-coming freestylers.
+Check out more about the event on the G-Funk and Cypher Showcase event.

 Make sure you also check out Jah Ruulz on Facebook too to keep up with all the events that will be taking place of the summer.

 Words by: Shane McLaimh